10 Best Technology Moat Stocks for November 2025

 Risk Factors

-- Geopolitical risks in Asia-Pacific
+- Geopolitical tensions in Taiwan

 - High capital expenditure requirements